Pratt & Whitney J52: Design and development

 The J52 was developed in the mid-1950s for the US Navy as a scaled-down derivative of the J57/JT3A.
 It was initially intended to power the A4D-3 Skyhawk, an advanced avionics model that was canceled in 1957.
 After being canceled, the U.S. Air Force selected the J52 to power the AGM-28 Hound Dog cruise missile.
 The engine was designed with several unique features for this application, including a "conical centerbody mounted in the intake" and a "variable central plug ... in the nozzle".
 Then, in 1958, the US Navy selected the engine to power what became the A-6 Intruder.

 The J52-P-6 model, designed for the YA2F-1 (YA-6A) Intruder, had a unique nozzle that could be angled downward at 23 degrees for STOL takeoffs; this was not used on production A-6s.
 Returning full circle, the J52 was selected to power the A4D-5, another model of the A-4 Skyhawk, remaining in all subsequent new-built models.

 The twin-spool J52 employs a split 12-stage axial compressor consisting of a five-stage low pressure unit and a seven-stage high pressure unit.
 Behind the compressor is a nine-unit can-annular combustion chamber and a two-stage split turbine.

 Operational history

 In 1960, U.S. Air Force's Strategic Air Command (SAC) developed procedures so that the Boeing B-52 Stratofortress could use the Hound Dog's J52 engine for additional thrust while the missile was located on the bomber's two pylons.
 This helped heavily laden B-52s fly away from their airbases faster, which would have been useful in case of nuclear attacks on the bases.
 The Hound Dog could then be refueled from the B-52's wing fuel tanks.

 Variants

+Thrust given in foot-pounds (lbf) and kilonewtons (kN).